WeiChienHsu/CS165/Notes_Week4/README.md

 ## Why pointer varaible is a strong type
 - We don't use pointer just for storing the address in memory.
-- We also use piinters to dereference these address so we can access or modify these address.
+- We also use pointers to dereference these address so we can access or modify these address.
 - Datatype have different size, for 32bit device, int stored in 4 byte, char stored in 1 byte, float stroed in 4 byte
 - If we define a int pointer, when we dereference that address, the machien knows that it needs to look up from this memory to next 3 address for a real value.